edlenox-q/zap-core-help-wiki/HelpCredits.md

 ## ZAP Core Team (current) ##

 People who have made significant enhancements to the latest releases.
-For more details see: https://www.ohloh.net/p/zaproxy/contributors
+For more details of code contributions see: https://www.openhub.net/p/zaproxy/contributors

 <table>
  <tbody>